catid/calico/README.md

 To optimize the ChaCha function for servers and reduce the impact of using strong cryptography, the [chacha-opt](https://github.com/floodyberry/chacha-opt) implementation is employed when running on Intel x64 machines.
-The AES-NI instruction is almost twice as slow as this software.
+ChaCha-14 has similar performance to the AES-NI instruction, while being much faster in software for mobile platforms.

 VMAC was chosen over Poly1305 for better speed, portability, and good published analysis [1][2].